enarmontas/ernestas.me/_i18n/en/_posts/2021-11-14-on-call-leave-it-better-than-you-found-it.md

 comments: true
 twitter: narmontase
 ---
+During on-call, SREs handle all incidents, react to alerts, and respond to developer requests.
+They solve any issues that occur 24/7 throughout the infrastructure.

-For more than a year, I have been participating in on-call rotations as a Site Reliability Engineer at Vinted.
+In the past two years, I've been participating in on-call rotations as a Site Reliability Engineer at Vinted.

-During on-call, SRE handles all incidents, reacts to alerts, and responds to developer requests.
-It basically solves any issues that occur throughout the infrastructure.

-Here are the practical things I learned about the process.
+Here are some of the practical lessons I've learned about the process.

 ## Prepare Your Tools
 My first on-call felt too quiet.
 I wasn’t getting any alerts or requests.
 This was because my phone automatically went into "do not disturb" mode.